PaulRiesthuis/RiesthuisWebsite/content/post/IRT_Rasch/index.markdown

 # Item Response Theory
 In this tutorial, I will show how to conduct Item Response Theory models to assess the psychometric structure of typical eyewitness memory assessements (e.g., DRM, misinformation).
 I will focus on IRT models with binary outcomes as this is most typically used in eyewitness memory research.
-In this tutorial I will use the data of Otgaar et al. (2020) - False denials blablabla.
+In this tutorial I will use the data of Otgaar et al. (2020) - False denials.
 In this tutorial, I will show how to:
   - Conduct a Rasch model
-  - Conduct a 2PL model
-  - Features to inspect of both models
+  - Features to inspect
-  - How to analyze the underlying factor scores
+  - Extracting underlying factor scores

 ## Load Data
 We will start with 1 DRM list of the study of Otgaar et al (2020).
 We will focus on true memory (studied items).